-Studio North is the marketplace to showcase your custom work and limited edition collection to the design industry, media, and a discerning design audience.
+Studio North is the marketplace for designers to showcase custom works and limited-edition collections to the design industry, media, and a discerning design audience.
 Canadian and international designers of the highest caliber present one-off and custom collections of furniture, lighting, glass, ceramics, textiles and surface design in a gallery-like setting.

 Ali Alamzadeh’s Layer Up is a material exploration that reconstitutes used newsprint into wood to create accessories and surfaces.
 It showed a dedication to rethinking a waste material and promises to be a potential solution to a big problem.

 Ali Alamzadeh was the winner of the Prototype design competition at IDS Vancouver 2018.